Budapeste What to visit

 • Citadel

 So, I recommend you set aside at least 1h30 to visit the castle complex.
 And I suggest you do it at sunset.
-If it’s a clear day, I promise that the orange or pink tones on the sky won’t leave you indifferent 🥰
+If it’s a clear day, I promise that the orange or pink tones in the sky won’t leave you indifferent 🥰.

 Berat What to visit Castle

 Finally, and despite having read online that it was necessary to pay a small fee to visit the castle, I was not charged anything.
-There are several people living inside the walled city and also some restaurants, so maybe that’s why.
+Several people still live inside the walled city and there are also some restaurants, so maybe that’s why.

 What to visit St Demetrius Cathedral